cisagov/ScubaGear/baselines/exo.md

 ## 7. External Sender Warnings

-Mail flow rules allow the modification of incoming mail, such that mail from external users can be easily identified, for example by prepending the subject line with “\[External\].”
+Mail flow rules allow incoming email modification, such that email from external users can be easily identified, for example by prepending the subject line with “\[External\].”